justexo-hash/PulseMarket/setups/NEON_ADMIN_SETUP.md

 - It's usually in the top navigation of your Neon project

 **Don't see your wallet address?**
-- Connect your wallet in the PulseMarket app
+- Connect your wallet in the Polymeme app
 - Check the browser console (F12) for logged wallet address
 - Or look at the header where it shows your truncated address - click on it if it's clickable